 Complaints, queries or frustrations

 The above are matters we take very seriously.
-The WATCH Lab will always endeavour to explain in detail issues such as water resistance, timekeeping, ongoing watch maintenance, expected performance or performance limitations (older watches), do’s and don’ts etc. We fully understand the importance of our customers both happy with WATCH Lab repairs but also understanding what has been carried out and why.
+The WATCH Lab always endeavours to explain in detail issues such as water resistance, timekeeping, ongoing watch maintenance, expected performance or performance limitations (older watches), do’s and don’ts etc. We fully understand the importance of our customers both happy with WATCH Lab repairs but also understanding what has been carried out and why.

 Should there be a problem where you not feel that matters are not being explained properly or you feel the watch has not been repaired to your expectation, then in the first instance we request you email us at email@example.com.
 Please quote the service job number, your postcode then bullet-point the details of the issues experienced.
 The WATCH Lab will look into the job and respond accordingly as soon as we are able.

-The WATCH Lab is not licensed to and does not give valuations of watches.
+The WATCH Lab Limited is not licensed to and does not give valuations of watches.
 We are a specialist watch repair business.
 If asked about the value of a watch we make it clear that it is not our field but may refer customers to auction house websites, eBay etc., as points of reference.
 Sites like these can give an indication as the likely value of a second hand similar watch.
 We also refer valuation enquires to high street retail jewellers who are licensed to give valuations, plus have similar levels of brands and new watches which may indicate costs of new like-for-like replacement watches.